mavroprovato/fuelpricesgr/README.md

 Government, but the data are published as PDF files.
 In order to process the data more easily, this project fetches those PDF files, extracts the data from them, inserts them in a database, and exposes them in an API.

-## Installation
+## Running the API

-This is a Python based project that uses Poetry in order to manage its dependencies.
-In order to install its dependencies, you need to run
+The backend API is a [Python](https://www.python.org/) based project, built with [FastAPI](https://fastapi.tiangolo.com/), that uses [Poetry](https://python-poetry.org/) for dependency management.
+In order to install the dependencies, you need to run:

 ```
 poetry install
 ```

-The data are stored in a SQLite database.
-In order to fetch them run
+The data are stored in an [SQLite](https://www.sqlite.org/) database.
+In order to fetch the data you need to run:

 ```
 python -m fuelpricesgr.fetch